joshwill85/Tableau/README.md

 def conform_to_existing_delta_schema(df: DataFrame, target: str) -> DataFrame:
     """
-    If target Delta table exists, cast columns in df to match existing types to avoid merge conflicts.
+    Cast df columns to match existing Delta table types to avoid merge conflicts.
-    Also add any missing columns from target as nulls (cast to the target type).
+    Also add any missing target columns as NULL (cast to target type).
-    Keeps any *new* columns in df as-is (schema evolution), but avoids type conflicts for existing fields.
     """
     if not spark.catalog.tableExists(target):
         return df